evowizz/inware-translations/README.md

 ## Repository Structure

 The repository is split into folders — one per language.
 These are named *values-X*, where *X* represents an [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For example, *values-de* represents the German language.
-Each folder houses a `strings.xml` file, and some may also contain a `legacy_strings.xml` file.
+Each folder houses a `strings.xml` file.
+Legacy copies are stored separately under `legacy/values-X/strings.xml` and mirror the same directory names.

 ### 2025 Update

 As of Inware 7, all strings have been rewritten for clarity and consistency with a new naming system.
-The old strings are preserved in `legacy_strings.xml` for reference, but must not be edited.
+The old strings are preserved for reference in the `legacy/values-X/strings.xml` files, but must not be edited.
 Legacy strings are no longer used in Inware.

 ## Contributing